Rayan25062011/Udas/README.md

 Udas is a direct message software for terminal, connect with anyone all around the world.

 # Why Udas
 Udas is made to connect with anyone in the world!
-It sends encrypted text messages so dont have to worry about hackers.

 # Get Started
 Installation available with <a href="https://github.com/Rayan25062011/cmp">cmp</a>